xavierclarkvt/dot/README.md

 These are my MacOS and Ubuntu dotfiles.
 Due to it's heavy reliance on Homebrew, really only for MacOS.

 Ubuntu behavior only installs stow and links dotfiles.
+Does not support bash shells, you will need to install `zsh`.

 Forked from [webpro/dotfiles](https://github.com/webpro/dotfiles) - if you want a custom version of this, use his.

 ## Highlights

-- Minimal efforts to install everything, using a [Makefile](./Makefile)
+- Minimal efforts to install everything, using a [shell script](./install.sh)
 - Mostly based around Homebrew, Caskroom and Node.js, latest Bash + GNU Utils
 - Great [Window management](./config/hammerspoon/README.md) (using Hammerspoon)
 - Fast and colored prompt